Emergency Candles

 Synthetic vs Natural Waxes

-Most Commonly Used Waxes for Emergency Candles
+Most Used Waxes for Emergency Candles

 Paraffin: Candles made from paraffin, or a paraffin wax blend, tend to be less expensive than natural wax candles.
-They are widely available in various sizes and shapes, making it suitable for different emergency needs.
+They are widely available in various sizes and shapes, making them suitable for different emergency needs.
 They tend to produce more soot compared to natural wax but are still a popular choice for emergencies.
 Liquid paraffin is another option, offering a cleaner burn with longer-lasting performance.

 Beeswax: Beeswax is a popular natural alternative to paraffin.
 Beeswax candles tend to be more expensive because they often burn longer and cleaner than their paraffin counterparts.
 They offer added benefits, such as purifying the air by emitting negative ions.